17 Best Hikes in Maine: The Top-Rated Hiking Trails to Visit in 2026

 - Difficulty: Easy

-- FYI: Acadia National Park charges a fee per vehicle or motorcycle.
-If you’re entering on foot, the fee is per person.
-The route is considered easy, but there is one area of rocky terrain.
+- FYI: The route is considered easy, but there is one rocky stretch.
 This trail can get busy, so it’s best to visit early to ensure space and parking.
 Feel free to bring your furry friends, but all dogs must be on a leash of at least 6 feet.
 Always check them for ticks after your hike.
 Also, swimming and wading are not allowed in the pond.

-It’s almost hard to believe that one of the most incredible views in all of Acadia National Park includes just about no elevation gain, and comes via what’s considered an easy hike.
-The loop makes its way around Jordan Pond, offering views of both the water and the North and South Bubbles.
-Jordan Pond Path features a mix of rocky paths, smooth trails, and boardwalks, making it engaging and fun and family-friendly.
-If you plan your visit for the afternoon, the light shines off the water making it extra special.
+It’s almost hard to believe that one of the most incredible views in all of Acadia National Park includes just about no elevation gain and comes via what’s considered an easy hike.
+The loop winds around Jordan Pond, offering views of both the water and the North and South Bubbles.
+Jordan Pond Path features a mix of rocky paths, smooth trails, and boardwalks, making it engaging, fun, and family-friendly.
+If you plan your visit for the afternoon, the light shines off the water, making it extra special.

 3. Gorham Mountain Loop